mattnoth/songhome-fe/README.md

 # Description

 Beatbay Alpha is the first version of a song specific task management web application.
 It should be used for listening ToDos on songs, storing song metadata, and storing other useful information about a track.
 It handles file uploads of audio and images.
 Main features include a status list of songs in a user's enviornment, and a dashboard for each song where users can edit information about a song and post notes / tasks about the song.
 Originally, the idea was a web-app for myself to manage my song / beat catalog.
 I wanted to be able to upload a song, attach meta data to it, listen to it.
 For works in progress, the ability to write notes attached the song (stretch goal is to have the note jump to a point in the song).

+I also want to do a design overhaul to the dashbaord elements and grid.
+Time contraints in the initial 5 day sprint.

 In order to use, one must assign their own S3 buckets and database in the backend repo.